santipalacios2002/keptn-in-a-box/README.md

 User Email []:
 ```

-answer **'y'** if the information is correct.
+answer **'y'** if the information is correct, then Press **enter**

-Press **enter**

 And that was it!
 Yes that easy!
-This command will run installation in a bash shell as sudo, will prompt you for the password and will send the job to the background.
+This command will run the installation in a bash shell as sudo and send the job to the background.
 You will not see any output since stdout and stderr are piped to a logfile which is located by default in **/tmp/install.log**

 For inspecting the installation on realtime type:
 ```bash
 less +F /tmp/install.log
 ```

+Be patient, the deployment process will average ~20 min.

 :white_check_mark: Now you can get the URL for your KIAB homepage.